Last updated 9/21/2023.

 - Software Engineering Jobs and Salaries

-Software engineers are computer science professionals who use knowledge of engineering principles and programming languages to build software products, develop computer games, and run network control systems.
+Software engineers are computer science professionals who use engineering principles and programming languages to build software products, develop web and mobile applications, and run network control systems.

 The software engineering field is broad.
 Developers have different sets of technical expertise, from building computer information systems to maintaining network security to creating customer-facing web pages.

 There are two primary types of software engineers: applications software developers and systems software developers.

 - Design software for the end user to interact with

 - Develop applications for iOS, Android, Windows, Linux, and more